Paths and indices of maximal tail dependence: Introduction

 which defines the index $\kappa_L:=\kappa_L(C)\in [1,\infty )$ of lower-tail dependence, assuming of course that equation (\ref{ind-kl}) holds for a slowly varying at $0$ function $\ell(u)$ (cf., Ledford and Tawn, 1996).
 We note that smaller values of $\kappa_L$ correspond to stronger interdependences, thus motivating the search for the smallest possible analogues of $\kappa_L$, and this is our main goal in the present paper.

 The rest of the paper is organized as follows.
-In Section \ref{section-2} we lay down the main framework for our ideas, including the class of admissible dependence paths and its subclass of maximal dependence paths.
-In Section \ref{num-ill} we present a numerical example that demonstrates that the existing indices of tail dependence may underestimate the extent of extreme co-movements of dependent risks.
-In Section \ref{sub-mo} we explore several families of copulas for which paths of maximal dependence can be derived in closed form, whereas somewhat more intricate examples will be discussed in Section \ref{fe-2}.
+In Section \ref{section-2} we describe the main framework for our ideas, including the class of admissible dependence paths and its subclass of maximal dependence paths.
+In Section \ref{num-ill} we present a numerical example that shows that the existing indices of tail dependence may underestimate the extent of extreme co-movements of dependent risks.
+In Section \ref{sub-mo} we explore several families of copulas for which paths of maximal dependence can be derived in closed form, whereas somewhat more intricate examples are given in Section \ref{fe-2}.
 In Section \ref{section-4}, we further extend our general framework by introducing new tail orderings of distinct copulas.
 Section \ref{section-7} concludes the paper.
 Tedious calculations are relegated to Appendix \ref{appendix}.